podaac/data-subscriber/README.md

 ## Dependencies

-The only dependency is the python 'requests' module, which can be installed via pip.
+Aside from **python 3**, the only dependency is the python 'requests' module, which can be installed via pip.

 ```
 python -m pip install requests